 ICRAR’s science program is based on the instinctive human endeavour to understand more about the nature of everything around us.

-Making sense of the information from new generation telescopes such as the Australian Square Kilometre Array Pathfinder (ASKAP), Murchison Widefield Array (MWA) and Square Kilometre Array (SKA) will vastly expand our view and understanding of the Universe.
+Making sense of the information from new generation telescopes such as the Australian Square Kilometre Array Pathfinder (ASKAP), the Murchison Widefield Array (MWA) and the Square Kilometre Array (SKA) will vastly expand our view and understanding of the Universe.
 By attracting a diverse team of world-class researchers and collaborating with other leading institutions, ICRAR has grown into an internationally-renowned centre of astronomy research since its inception in 2009.
 We have published over 1800 peer-reviewed journal articles.

-Project lead: Dr James Miller-Jones
+Project lead: Prof James Miller-Jones

 Project lead: Dr Barbara Catinella

-Project lead: Professor Chris Power
+Project lead: A/Prof Chris Power

-Project lead: Dr Cathryn Trott
+Project lead: A/Prof Cathryn Trott